yasminove/react-node-mongo-fullstack-todoList/README.md

 Fullstack todo list

-Fullstack todo list is a web app for users to add todos and delte them when they are done
+Fullstack todo list is a web app for users to add todos and delete them when they are done

-Prerequisites
+### Prerequisites

 This project has dependencies installed via npm, which is a package manager for node.
 In order to view the project, you should have node installed on your machine.
-If you don't have it, you can install it here
+If you don't have it, you can install it here: https://nodejs.org/en/

 How To Run The Application Locally